 “A lot of people like to give nice jewelry at affordable prices for gifts,” said Taylor, so “Christmas is one of our most fun and busy times.
 Fourth quarter is a huge season for anybody in retail,” she added.

 “We are asking that you take extra care this holiday shopping season to shop with small businesses,” Taylor said last November when downtown Opelika cut a ribbon to kick off holiday shopping there.
-The 2019 holiday shopping season kicks off at Taylor Made Designs from noon to 5 p.m.
-Sunday, Nov.
-3, with an open house.
+The 2019 holiday shopping season kicked off at Taylor Made Designs with a Nov.
+3 open house.

 “When I hear someone say they had trouble find a parking spot, I hear the answered prayers of us and other business owners,” Taylor said.
 “Shopping local is a big deal for us, because it is how our downtown has survived.”

 “All of the wonderful collections that I can offer inside Taylor Made Designs and the products we offer as a whole are possible because our community made the decision to shop small and to shop local,” added Taylor.
 “Nothing makes me happier than being able to brighten your day with a friendly conversation or wrapping up the perfect gift for a special occasion.”

 Lynn and Taylor are grateful every day for the love and support from their customers and their city.

 “Thank you for helping keep my family business a part of the downtown Opelika community,” Taylor said.

 MEMBER SINCE 2018

 Taylor Made Designs at 120 S. 8th St. in Opelika is open Mondays through Saturdays, 10 a.m. to 6 p.m.
 Visit @tmdopelika on Facebook and Instagram to see Taylor Made Design’s custom and handmade jewelry.